The-Data-Princess/Shabel-Collection-Ltd-Sales-performance-2014-/README.md

 Conclusion
 -
-Shabel collection limited sales performance highlights the top customers, salesperson, region, city and best categories.
-That way ensuring that the business does better in the forth coming years and also keeping the business on track.
+Through the analysis, I was able to find insights and recommendations on how to assist the industry do better in the coming years and also keeping the business on track.
 ![image](https://github.com/user-attachments/assets/84ce59f5-6ddb-4907-86f0-95472a3fddb5)